 Using a moist microfiber towel, clean your doors, doorknobs, and light switches.

-Using a microfiber towel, dust lighting fixtures, lampshades, and bulbs.
+Using a microfiber towel, dirt lighting fixtures, lampshades, and bulbs.
 If the fixture covers are very filthy, soak them in soapy water or wash them in the dishwasher.

 If the light bulbs are really filthy, you may need to wash them with a moist microfiber cloth.